Powered By

 This is a full melee playstyle.
 We methodically play around a rotation that enables the majority of our hits to Overpower and cause massive damage.
 This means that close attention is sometimes required in order to play optimally.

-• Lunging Strike is our Fury generator of choice; it has a chance to grant us Berserking and is a means of utilizing Earthstriker's Aspect for big Overpower hits.
-This is dropped later on, but is still great for much of the leveling process.
+• Lunging Strike is our Fury generator of choice; it is taken to utilize Earthstriker's Aspect for Overpower hits in the early game.
+Although this is dropped from the skill bar later on, it is still required to advance the skill tree and is useful for much of the early leveling process.

 • Hammer of the Ancients is a heavy hitting Core skill with a moderately high Fury cost.
 It shines when combined with Enhanced Hammer of the Ancients to regain Fury, and Furious Hammer of the Ancients for even more deadly attacks at full resources.
 The Offensive Aspect of Ancestral Force transforms this skill into an omni-directional shockwave that blasts most of the room to pieces.